Wouldubeinta/Blobset-Tools/README.md

  - **Skip Unknown Files** - If ticked, this will skip unknown file types like meshes, animations, ect..., which haven't been mapped yet.

+ - **Restore Backup Files** - This will restore the files you replaced with mods.

 **Special Thanks To:**